mcptr/py-tutor/README.md

-# py-tutor
+# Tutorials

-Collection of test assignments and other materials
+Collection of examples and test assignments.